 Same goes for Burning Rangers, another Saturn exclusive.
 It was released when the console was nearing its end (in America and Europe).
 While it was a success in Japan, it was a commercial failure in other countries.
 American or European copies usually go for $75-100 on eBay, while Japanese copies can be found for about $15-30.

 Kingdom Of Paradise, despite gorgeous graphics and relatively high ratings by critics, faced underwhelming sales.
 It remains a hidden gem in the world of gaming.

 Steel Battalion was a game which was produced with skepticism and launched with little advertising.
 Simply put, the controller used made the game economically unviable due to the 200$ price tag plus the fact the game was made for Japan but released on an American console (the Xbox).
-However, the game was groundbreaking in terms of its simulation abilities, easily well ahead of its time, and certainly superior to the Kinect which was used for the game's sequel.
+However, the game was groundbreaking in terms of its simulation abilities, and easily well ahead of its time.
 So much so that a cult following still apparently maintains the multiplayer expansion even after Microsoft ended Xbox Live.

 Ultimately, the game basically broke even when it came to the market, with the producer having said the game was made more as a statement for what could be done in the gaming industry that other industries couldn't do.

 The Legendary Starfy in America.
 It got very good reviews and has a dedicated following, but sold poorly.
 In Japan, it sold better, but not as well as the other 4 Starfy games, which are Japan-exclusive.